BlockstreamResearch/bip-frost-dkg/README.md

 DKG protocols in the cryptographic literature often abstract away from this problem by assuming that all participants have access to some kind of ideal "reliable broadcast" mechanism, which guarantees that all participants receive the same protocol messages and thereby ensures agreement.
-However, it can be hard or even theoretically impossible to realize a reliable broadcast mechanism depending on the specifics of the application scenario, e.g., the guarantees provided by the underlying network, and the minimum number of participants assumed to be honest.
+However, it can be hard or even theoretically impossible to realize reliable broadcast depending on the specifics of the application scenario, e.g., the guarantees provided by the underlying network, and the minimum number of participants assumed to be honest.

-The DKG protocols described in this document work with a similar but slightly weaker abstraction instead.
+The DKG protocols described in this document work with a similar but different abstraction instead.
 They assume that participants have access to an equality check mechanism "Eq", i.e., a mechanism that asserts that the input values provided to it by all participants are equal.